jnk0le/cortexm-AES/README.md

-Table based implementations are implemented accoding to: https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf The GCM context needs to be placed in uncached SRAM/TCM memory (required by M tables only).
+Table based implementations are implemented accoding to: https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf

+The GCM context needs to be placed in uncached SRAM/TCM memory (required by M tables only).
 Currently M tables are not align protected from spanning 2 different memory banks.

-Generic shoup implementations are not protected form bank timming attacks.
+Generic shoup implementations are not protected from bank timming attacks.

 The generic FULL-table implementations are not recommended as the 4 bit version doesn't improve speed enough (on M33 it's even slower) and 8 bit one requires unrealistic amount of uncached memory.